lightsoutgames/godot-accessibility/README.md

 I know.
 This interface was designed for mouse users.
 I can probably add a hotkey for jumping between major UI elements, but as a blind developer, I don't know the boundaries of these major UI areas.
 Help with this would be greatly appreciated.

 One promising area of exploration is Godot 3.2's ability to disable editor features.
 Audio-only games might get away with disabling 3-D and other views, thus at least minimizing tab fatigue.
 But that feature crashed when I last attempted it (3.2 alphas) and I haven't tried again.

+### How do I bind an action to a key?

+This is a fun one.
+First, the controls to do this need to be accessed in a non-standard way.
+Then, you've got a non-discoverable dialog.
+But here's the process:

+1. From the top menu, click Project.
+2. In the submenu, click Project Settings.
+3. Tab until you reach the tab list.
+4. Arrow right to Input Map.
+5. Here you can either create a new bindable action by typing a name into the text field, or tab to the tree and select an existing action to bind a new key/controller to.
+6. When in the tree, you'll need to access controls for the individual items.
+Godot is a bit odd in how it associates controls with tree items.
+Sometimes they're context menus.
+Others, as here, they're a horizontal row of buttons in one of the tree row cells.
+To access these, select an action, arrow right twice, and use Home/End to switch between individual buttons on each row.
+7. If you select the option to add a key to an action, focus lands in a dialog.
+You won't get any speech for this.
+I think you're supposed to do this by pressing the desired key, then clickling a Close button.
+Naturally, for us this would bind everything to _Space_ or _enter_.
+Instead, the addon closes the dialog automatically after five seconds, so press your desired key or combination and wait.
+Pressing a second key or combination clears the first, so if you make a mistake, just press the correct key combination.
+You won't get speech feedback until the dialog closes.

+A better workflow for this is welcome, but it took so long to figure out how to *reach* this dialog that, when I finally did, I was just damned happy to get *anything* working. :)

+Note that _right-arrow_ only navigates between cells in a row for expanded tree items.
+Fortunately, I think most rows with controls are fully-expanded anyway, and others use more traditional context menus.

+### How do I right-click?

+There's no keyboard-equivalent for this, but fortunately the addon has your back.
+Use the _Application_ key as you normally would.
+Note that this key performs a right-click.
+I can't guarantee that will always open a context menu, but it does just that for the scene tree and other nodes with documented context menus.

 ### Some controls don't work.